We earn a commission for products purchased through some links in this article.

 Trying to follow a vegan diet but don't want to miss out on all the fun of fast food?
 This list of chain restaurants with vegan-friendly menus will allow you to keep you on track.

-We’ve listed the vegan choices available in your favourite family-friendly restaurants, make eating out that little bit easier vegan.
+We’ve listed the vegan choices available in your favourite family-friendly restaurants, making eating out that little bit easier if you’re vegan.

-From crisp pizza bases topped with vegan cheese at Pizza Express to veg-heavy Asian-inspired dishes at Wagamama, and Nando’s humous with peri-peri drizzle, we’ve tried to tick box the main foods you might be craving, so you never find yourself out for dinner and stuck for choice.
+From crisp pizza bases topped with vegan cheese at Pizza Express to veg-heavy Asian-inspired dishes at Wagamama, not to mention Nando’s humous with peri-peri drizzle, we’ve tried to tick box the main foods you might be craving, so you never find yourself out for dinner and stuck for choice.

 Ready to pick out your next meal from our vegan menus?

 Wetherspoons’ dedicating vegan menu is more extensive than you may realise, with plenty of tasty options for starters, mains and desserts.
 The chain restaurant has recently launched a new vegan burger from Leeds-based company The Meatless Farm.
 The new burger follows a successful six-month trial of this plant-based menu item earlier this year, tested out in 40 branches across the country.